Here's the story... and an exciting way for you to claim your detox miracle:

 It's named after the Montmorillon region of France, where it was first discovered.
 Montmorillonite is part of the calcium bentonite family of clays.
 By the way, natural calcium bentonite clay is widely used by pharmaceutical companies as an active ingredient in over-the-counter remedies like Pepto-Bismol®, Tums®, and Rolaids®.

-Here's Seven Reasons Why Survival Clay Belongs In Your "Just In Case" Detox Stash
+Here's Two Reasons Why Survival Clay Special Blend Belongs In Your "Just In Case" Detox Stash

 Now, keep in mind, this isn't much to look at.
 It's a fine powder, kind of pale, off-white and somewhat greenish in color, and almost as smooth as baby powder.
 But don't let appearances fool you.
 There is simply no other clay like it in the world.

 One thing that makes the clay from this Sardinian cave system so special... is its purity.
 Some seams or "veins" of clay from this securely guarded location are 97%, 98%, and even 99% pure High-Cation Montmorillonite!
 And of course, the purer it is, the more effective it is, as you'll see in a moment.